HuyLeDac/RAG_ATAM_Tool/README.md

 #### Decision Analysis

 - **What is the role of the LLM in analyzing architectural decisions?** <br>
-    Find trade-offs, risks and sensitivity points given
+    Find trade-offs, risks and sensitivity points given the input
 - **How to evision the prototype?** <br>
-    There should be a GUI where a user can put all necessary inputs in different text fields, the LLM should then list risks, trade-offs and sensitivity points in an output field
+    There should be a GUI where a user can put all necessary inputs (mentioned above) in different text fields, the LLM should then list risks, trade-offs and sensitivity points in an output field

 #### System components & architecture

-*TODO*
+- **What are the major components of the prototype?** <br>
+    Frontend: React or Vue.js for input<br>
+    Backend: python server using flask?
+LLM processing using ollama library, <br>

 #### Functional requirements

 *TODO*

 #### Non-functional Requirements

 *TODO*

 #### Output and Reporting

 *TODO*

+#### Success  Metrics

+- **How do we measure the quality of the solutions?**

 ### Concept Design

 ![General Idea](figures/general_idea.png)
 ![RAG Figure](figures/RAG_sketch.png)

 ## Installation (Only compatible with Linux Distros)